BrytonSalisbury/mesh-mini/readme.md

 ### [Server Version]()

-The server version is intended to be used in a distributed enviroment where there will be multiple clients accessing a single instance of Mesh-Mini.
+The server version is intended to be used in a distributed environment where there will be multiple clients accessing a single instance of Mesh-Mini.
 A computer list can be stored on the server, then accessed remotely from clients so only a single computer list needs to be maintained.
 Docker would be recommended for this, explained further below.

 # Mesh-Mini